Jimjule/tictactoe-ruby-frontend/README.md

 A Sinatra frontend for using my custom tic-tac-toe Gem online.

 # Installation
-Clone this repository to your target folder.
+- Clone this repository to your target folder
+- `npm install`

 # Running
 In the console, run `shotgun config.ru -p 4567` Navigate to http://localhost:4567

+# Testing
+- Cypress: `npx cypress open`
+- RSpec: `rspec`